kelvinkemper/AutoClicker/README.md

 # AutoClicker
-A simple program where the user sets click amounts by location of mouse cursor
+-clicks where mouse cursor is
+-set how many clicks you want
+-set time inbetween clicks
+-left mouse click only